EddyVerbruggen/nativescript-aws/README.md

 ```

 Make sure you use TypeScript (as our demo app does), because this plugin exposes the AWS SDK's
-TypeScript definitions so you'll have an easier time interacting with Amazons services.
+TypeScript definitions so you'll have an easier time interacting with Amazon's services.

 ## Demo app
-Really, check [the demo](demo)!
+Really, check [the demo](demo/app/main-view-model.ts)!
 It shows how to interact with S3 and Dynamo,
 but you should be able to interact with all other AWS services as well.

 Run the demo app from the root of the project: `npm run demo.ios` or `npm run demo.android`.